 - Delay gratification.

-Embrace these tips over the course of your working years, and you may be surprised at how simple it is to reach seven figures by retirement.
+Embrace these tips over the course of your career, and you may be surprised at how simple it is to reach seven figures by retirement.

-The longer you save, the more compound interest you earn.
+Compound interest is the phenomenon of earning interest on interest.
+Over a long period of time, this can make up the bulk of your savings.
 To really leverage compound interest, start saving early and continue saving throughout your earning years.

 Here’s an example from CFP professional Gregory De Jong, an adviser with Savant Capital Management: Assume Joe earns average annual returns of 10 percent in stock mutual funds.
 Starting at age 30, he would need to invest only $263 a month to have $1 million by age 65.
 “That’s less than $9 a day,” De Jong says.